-It is recommended that City Council approve a budget of \$120,681 for the Park Bathrooms Maintenance program.
+On June 16, 2020, City Council approved a budget of \$120,681 for the Park Bathrooms Maintenance program.
 This represents a decrease of \$23,188 (-16.1%) from the FY 2019-20 Adopted Budget.

 This decrease is mostly due to mechanical, electrical, and plumbing repairs that were included in last year's budget.
 Revenues from charges for services are decreasing due to a change in methodology for allocating facilities charges to other Departments.